Exams/Midterms/Quizzes Planning & Support

 Below is a collection of useful tips and resources that can help you prepare for and succeed in the coming year.
 Click on each heading to see the related information.

 This year, in particular, it is critical that you have a backup strategy and clear communication plan to share with your students should there be any technical issues.

-- Login to review your class lists at https://central.acadiau.ca.
+- Log in to review your class lists at https://collss.acadiau.ca.

 - You can also view your students in your ACORN courses in the left-hand menu under Participants.

-- Class list Excel files can be generated from your ACORN courses by using the Export Class List block on the right.
+- Class list Excel files can be generated from your ACORN courses by following these instructions.

 - If your class size exceeds your classroom capacity, you will need to decide how to best accommodate everyone.
 Here are some possibilities to consider: